citp/privacy-policy-historical/l/li/lit/littlebree.com.md

-> *The following text is extracted and transformed from the littlebree.com privacy policy that was archived on 2010-03-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100310082935id_/http%3A//littlebree.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the littlebree.com privacy policy that was archived on 2010-11-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101124233543id_/http%3A//littlebree.com/privacy.html) for the most accurate reproduction.*

-#
+# Privacy_nethole

-Privacy Policy
+Privacy Policy for Nethole Services Ltd

 Adults Only Service